Calendar-based contraceptive methods: Standard days method

-When used to avoid pregnancy, the Standard Days Method has been estimated to have perfect-use efficacy of 95% and typical-use efficacy of 88%.
+When used to avoid pregnancy, the standard days method has been estimated to have perfect-use efficacy of 95% and typical-use efficacy of 88%.
 These figures are based on a 2002 study in Bolivia, Peru, and the Philippines of women of reproductive age having menstrual cycles between 26 and 32 days, and on a 2014 study in Turkey.
 However, other researchers have criticized the methodology of the first study, have stated that the 95% figure has been presented to the public in misleading ways, and have argued that the true efficacy figures are likely to be much lower.
+Another meta study indicated that typical-use efficacy ranged between 90% and 82%, a bit lower than the 88% figure originally found.

 Software-based systems

 Several web-based implementations of the cycle method exist, as well as mobile apps such as Natural Cycles.

 Advantages

-The Standard Days method (SDM) is increasingly being introduced as part of family planning programs in developing countries.
+The Standard Days method (SDM) was introduced as part of family planning programs in developing countries.
 The method is satisfactory for many women and men.
 The low cost of the method may also enable it to play a useful role in countries that lack funding to provide other methods of birth control.